 - Use of private services (usually online)

 The first option is the most common route of getting lymecycline for acne.
-However, oral antibiotics like lymecycline are not considered first-line treatment of acne.
+However, oral antibiotics like lymecycline are not considered the first-line treatment of acne.

 Patients diagnosed with mild to moderate acne are usually prescribed a topical (applied to the skin) retinoid, for example, adapalene on its own or in combination with benzoyl peroxide.
 Alternatively, a topical antibiotic can also be prescribed.

-It is recommended that topical antibiotics are prescribed in combination with benzoyl peroxide to minimise bacterial resistance, a process by which bacteria become resistant to the treatment with antibiotics.
+It is recommended that topical antibiotics are prescribed in combination with benzoyl peroxide to minimize bacterial resistance, a process by which bacteria become resistant to the treatment with antibiotics.

 Oral antibiotics, such as lymecycline, are recommended for the treatment of moderate acne when topical preparations fail to deliver satisfactory results.
 Oral antibiotics can be prescribed alongside topical drugs.
 Optional treatment of acne at this stage is the use of oral contraceptives, like Dianette (Co-cyprindiol).

 It is possible to buy lymecycline from registered pharmacies.
 The advantage of online services is the convenience of the service.
 You may get lymecycline for acne without going through other treatments in the first place, as long as the treatment is not contra-indicated.

 Patients need to complete an online questionnaire (consultation), which is then reviewed by a doctor or another qualified prescriber, for example, a pharmacist.
 Once approved, medication is posted to the patient’s home.

 The main disadvantage of online services to buy lymecycline for acne is the cost.
 Patients need to pay for the cost of medication supplied plus additional fees for the consultation and issue of private prescription.
 Usually, the overall price usually covers all those fees.